General setup class

 log: array_like

-List of True/False that determine whether to plot in log space.
+List of True/False values that determine whether to plot the given quantities in log space.
 If None, all quantities are plotted in linear space.
 If log is chosen, the limits must be positive.

 plotColorMaps(q_plot)